ConorDaly-met/extractGrib/README.md

 - [Populate](#setup) with parameter lists, sub-domains/projections, griblists
 - Create environment variable USERAREA pointing to your `share/griblists` (Default is `~/hm_home/extractGrib/share/griblists`)

+### ecFlow suite generation

+An ecFlow suite can be generated given a list of model experiments defined in the config file.

+- bin/create_suite.sh

+A suite definition file will be created using the configuration of each model experiment.
+The script expects to find such model configuration files at ~/hm_home/${model_exp}/Env_system where ${model_exp} is the name of the model experiment.

 ### Workflow

 #### Setup